inverno-io/inverno-mods/inverno-security/README.md

 Now let's take a closer look at the API starting by the `SecurityManager` which is the main entry point to secure an application.

 > Note that when securing a Web application, the role of the `SecurityManager` is actually handled by a `SecurityInterceptor` intercepting secured Web route and populating the exchange context with the security context to make it accessible to route handlers and interceptors.
-Please refere to the *security-http* module documentation for detailed information.
+Please refer to the *security-http* module documentation for detailed information.

 The security manager is used to authenticate credentials and create a security context exposing the actual authentication result and the authenticated entity's identity and access controller if any.
 A `SecurityManager` instance is created by composing an `Authenticator` with optional `IdentityResolver` and `AccessControllerResolver` which are respectively used to resolve the `Identity` and the `AccessController` of the authenticated entity based on the `Authentication` object resulting from the authentication of input `Credentials` by the `Authenticator`.